Proteusiq/hisia/README.md

 Notebook folder contains model_train notebook as a playground to reproduce the scores and also explore what the model has learned.

-:warning: Running `from hisia import Hisia` will move the create a directory hisia with model/base_model.pkl and data/stops.pkl on the current directory.
-Until now, I cannot figure out how I can package that with `poetry`.
+:warning: Running `from hisia import Hisia` will create a directory `hisia` and move with `model/base_model.pkl` and `data/stops.pkl` in it on the current directory.
+Until now, I cannot figure out how I can package this library with `poetry` and direct to correct location.

 Features
 --------